-When two random dogs get together and create a “mutt” few people will really take much notice, however with this particular pairing, what resulted was a working dog of such caliber, that a great many folks did take notice which is why we find ourselves writing about this particular pairing today.
+Now, in most cases, when two random dogs get together and create a “mutt,” few people will take much notice; with this particular pairing, what resulted was a working dog of such caliber that a great many folks did take information, which is why we find ourselves writing about this specific pairing today.

 Origin of the Chinook Dog Breed.

-The Chinook Dog Breed is a northern dog breed that was created when one Arthur Walden of New Hampshire bred his mixed breed farm dog with what he described as a ‘northern Husky’.
+The Chinook Dog Breed is a northern dog breed created when Arthur Walden of New Hampshire bred his mixed breed farm dog with what he described as a ‘northern Husky.’
 The already mixed breed mother was thought to carry the genes of:

 And what resulted was a litter that sported one pup good enough to father a long line.
 His name was Chinook, and that is from whence the breed takes their name today.

 The Chinook was bred to be the lead dog on a sled team, pulling his weight and more.
 He is also a favorable family pet as he loves companionship and has always been around humans, making him lacking in that stubborn streak some breeds carry.